dr2lopez/qi-multiplane-arch/draft-lopez-qirg-qi-multiplane-arch.md

 The current trends in optical disagreggation and the use of orchestrated SDN mechanisms for network path management and monitoring provide a natural path for leveraging network virtualization mechanisms iwithin the Connectivity Stratum, facilitating their integration with the Service Stratum.

 In what relates to the Quantum Forwarding Stratum, current best practices indicate that telemetry and SDN intelligence planes will follow the same directions as the other strata, with virtualized, likely cloud-native implementations for them.
 Even in the case of the resource plane, one can expect the availability of specific software agent elements in charge of managing devices, interacting with the Connectivity Plane and providing support to the service units relevant for the Service Stratum.

+### The Role of Service Units

+The fact we remarked above about the QKD service unit being a shared state between two application entities supports a direct translation of the concept to apply it in a generalized quantum network.
+A service unit in this context will correspond to the shared quantum states to be consume by the application entities, according to the goals of their sharing of these quantum states.
+This implies that a QKD service unit can be considered a specialized quantum service unit, where the shared state has been somehow pre-processed to distill the bits that define the shared key.
+A similar pattern could be applicable to other specialized quantum network applications, as it would be the case of distributed quantum sensing or metrology.

+The identification of such service units can follow the same patterns described for the QKD service units, with three URNs, two of them identifying the pair of application entities sharing the state, and a third one defining the lifecycle parameters.
+Obviously, these parameters should differ from the ones postulated for QKD, and it is possible to envisage parameters such as shared state size (the number of entangled pairs), a timestamp regarding lifetime of the shared state, and others addressing aspects like fidelity.
+As the quantum memory technology at the foundation of these shared states evolve, a clearer view of the parameter URN will become available.
+Experiments on this issue will be really useful to identify these parameters and shape the q-component of the parameter URN.

+The content of a QKD service unit is a bitstring corresponding to the shared key.
+These bitstring is stored in the memories of the corresponding KMEs, with individual bits differentiated by their position in the string.
+Quantum memories must be available at the resource plane of the Service Stratum (SS), and the service unit should contain the addresses used by those quantum memories to identify the corresponding entangled pairs.
+The elements equivalent to the KMEs in the control plane of the SS interact with these quantum memories to identify the applicable addresses, and to require the elements in the control plane of the Quantum Forwarding Stratum (QFS) to activate the corresponding exchanges in the quantum links they operate.
+Each of the endpoints of these quantum links is expected to provide a functionality equivalent to the agents discussed for QKD networks, in support of the SS quantum memories.

+As discussed in the case of QKD service units, directionality (the specification of an origin and a destination) is not applicable in this case either, as service units correspond to a shared state.
+What can be certainly considered is an originator of this shared state, corresponding to the application element requesting the establishment of the service unit.
+This would trigger the SS control plane element attached to the application to start its route decision procedures and to start the interactions with the relevant SS control planes to start the necessary exchanges to establish the shared quantum states.
+The nature of the endpoint identifiers support, as discussed for shared keys in QKD, the use of any routing mechanisms, ranging from strictly hierarchical and centralized schemas based on orchestration mechanisms to fully distributed routing algorithms.

+As a result of the routing procedures and the interaction among SS control plane elements, there should be corresponding interactions with elements in the control planes of the Connectivity Strata (CS) and the QFS, to verify and require, as needed, the establishment of the individual entangled pairs and, as required, the physical links to support them.
+There is a consolidated corpus of interfaces (usually known as North-Bound Interfaces, NBI) for the control of classical connectivity, and specially of optical links, such as the TAPI specification {{TAPI240}}, and different proposals to select and establish paths.
+It seems necessary to explore and experiment with similar interfaces and procedures for the management and control of quantum links, addressing the challenges already identified in {{RFC9340}}.

+Finally, a word on the telemetry planes in each of the proposed strata.
+It should be obvious the elements in the control planes at each of the strata should start monitoring mechanisms at the involved elements in the resource planes and activate telemetry collection mechanisms.
+This brings the requirement of defining and experimenting with appropriate metrics and telemetry data models for both the SS and the QFS, as already being defined for QKD infrastructures {{ETSI23}}.

 ### The Role of Synthetic Environments